klaytn/klaytn-docs/docs/bapp/sdk/caver-java/getting-started.md

 ## Prerequisites <a id="prerequisites"></a>

-### Repository
+### Add a Repository
-To use IPFS, you need to add a library repository as shown below.
+To use IPFS, It need to add a library repository as shown below.

 **maven**